ngerald51/ByteDev-Exercise/README.md

 The largest prime factor of a integer is the largest prime number than can divide the integer into another integer.
 A function that will take an integer as an argument.
 The function will return the largest prime factor of the passed in integer.
 If the integer is prime itself, then it is the largest prime factor of itself.

+Que2Stack.py
+ an abstract data type that maintains the order in which elements were added to it, allowing the oldest elements to be removed from the front and new elements to be added to the rear.
+This is called a First-In-First-Out (FIFO) data structure because the first element added to the queue (i.e., the one that has been waiting the longest) is always the first one to be removed.

+A basic queue with the following operations
+Enqueue: add a new element to the end of the queue.
+Dequeue: remove the element from the front of the queue and return it.
+In this challenge, you must first implement a queue using two stacks.
+Then process  queries, where each query is one of the following  types:

+1 x: Enqueue element  into the end of the queue.
+2: Dequeue the element at the front of the queue.
+3: Print the element at the front of the queue.